4lch3my/WriteUps/TryHackMe/TryHackMe - ToolsRUs/README.md

 ![alt text](https://github.com/4lch3my/WriteUps/blob/main/TryHackMe/TryHackMe%20-%20ToolsRUs/images/Tomcat.PNG?raw=true)

-After a quick `Google` or `ChatGPT` seearch we can see that this app is quite old and has multiple `CVE's` dedicated to it.
+After a quick `Google` or `ChatGPT` search we can see that this app is quite old and has multiple `CVE's` dedicated to it.
 Seems like the website admin did not update this for a long time.
-Making our lifes easier I see...
-Moving on to actually getting on to this machine and grabing the final flag.
+Making our life's easier I see...
+Moving on to actually getting on to this machine and grabbing the final flag.
 As instructed by the box, we will use `Metasploit` to answer the last two questions.
 <br>

 After switching to the `Metasploit Console` with the command `mfconsole`, we can search for Tomcat vulnerabilities in the databased stored in the app: `msf6 > search Tomcat`